rsingh28/GoogleDraw/README.md

 # GoogleDraw
-UofT Hack Project - A voice assistant that helps you draw art using "Google Assistant"
+UofT Hackathon Project - A voice assistant that helps you draw art using "Google Assistant"

 ## Our Logo -